Week 12 - HumilityBy Jeff Bryan

 For an overview of each weekly slide presentation, please skip below to your specific grade level.

-To see the 1-page Kindness Character Card and share it with your students’ families, click here.
+To see the 1-page Humility Character Card and share it with your students’ families, click here.

 For the P2 Reflection Journals, used by all elementary students at the end of the week, click here.

 Starting Monday, students are learning about humility.
 Humble people have an accurate (not underestimated) sense of their abilities and achievements.
 They hold the capacity to acknowledge their mistakes and limitations, and are open to advice and new ideas.
 They do not show off their possessions or accomplishments.